- Burton on Trent

 Yes, there is an onsite restaurant.

-The National Memorial Arboretum has not told us if they are fully wheelchair friendly.
+Yes, The National Memorial Arboretum is wheelchair friendly.

-The National Memorial Arboretum has not told us if they are fully pushchair friendly.
+Yes, The National Memorial Arboretum have stated they are pushchair friendly.